 Diversity as a Democratic Value.
-Perhaps even more important than the strategic reasons for reclaiming diversity rather than returning to an independent remedial rationale, this article argues that diversity has moral weight.
-The term diversity carries various interpretations, and the United States Supreme Court's ruling in Grutter v.
-Bollinger significantly broadened and altered the foundations of these meanings.
+This article argues that diversity’s moral value is perhaps even more important than the strategic reasons for reclaiming it rather than returning to an independent remedial rationale.
+The term diversity enjoys various interpretations, and the United States Supreme Court’s ruling in Grutter significantly broadened and altered the foundations of these meanings.
 Importantly, Justice O’Connor recognized the democratic value of diversity.
-The legitimacy of a democratic leadership, according to the Grutter Court, is only established it the “path to leadership be visibly open to talented and qualified individuals of every race and ethnicity.
-All members of our heterogeneous society must have confidence in the openness and integrity of the educational institutions that provide this training.
-Democracy, in its most basic sense, is the “rule of the people,” but how could the people rule themselves, if the pathways for leadership, and higher education in particular, is only open to some of them.
-The democratic process gains legitimacy when it actively engages diverse voices, ensuring that the decisions made are reflective of the entire spectrum of society.
+The legitimacy of a democratic leadership, according to the Grutter Court, is established only if the “path to leadership be visibly open to talented and qualified individuals of every race and ethnicity.
+All members of our heterogeneous society must have confidence in the openness and integrity of the educational institutions that provide this training.”
+Democracy, in its most basic sense, is the “rule of the people.”
+But how can the people rule themselves if the pathways for leadership, and higher education in particular, is open to only some of them?
+The democratic process gains legitimacy when it actively engages diverse voices, ensuring that decisions are reflective of the entire spectrum of society.
 Diversity becomes a cornerstone in the democratic legitimation process, affirming that policies and institutions are representative and accountable to the diverse citizenry they serve.

-As a democratic ideal, diversity is a prospective ideal, but one that is well connected to this nation’s past, when the pathways to leadership were formally closed to some people base on their race.
-Yet, unlike independent remedial rationales for affirmative action, that focus on solely the past arguably fostering a fault-oriented concept focused on periarterites, and were thus highly contested, the focus of diversity is openness and social mobility.
-Without social mobility individuals from diverse backgrounds cannot actively participate in shaping their lives.
-Diverse institutions are evidence that social mobility and equal opportunities are not an unfulfilled promise. in the words of the philosopher Jean-Francois Lyotard, "the idea that I think we need today in order to make decisions in political matters cannot be the idea of the totality, or of the unity, of a body" - "it can only be the idea of a multiplicity or of a diversity."
+As a democratic ideal, diversity is a prospective ideal, but one that is strongly linked to this nation’s past, when the pathways to leadership were formally closed to some people based on their race.
+Unlike independent remedial rationales for affirmative action, which focus solely on the past and arguably foster a fault-oriented concept focused on ???, and were thus highly contested, the focus of diversity is openness and social mobility.
+Social mobility is essential if individuals from diverse backgrounds are to be able to actively participate in shaping their lives.
+Institutions that are diverse demonstrate that social mobility and equal opportunities are not an empty promise. in the words of the philosopher Jean-Francois Lyotard, “the idea that I think we need today in order to make decisions in political matters cannot be the idea of the totality, or of the unity, of a body” – “it can only be the idea of a multiplicity or of a diversity.”

-Diversity, in that sense, can even be understood as moving beyond formal requirements of equality and liberation, as it requires representation and participation of all people and their differences.
+Diversity then, goes beyond equality and liberation, as it requires representation and participation of all people and their differences.
 It is a celebration of differences rather than a form of assimilation.
-This vision, as eloquently expressed by John Dewey in "Democracy and Education," goes beyond perceiving democracy merely as a system of governance.
-Dewey asserts that democracy is fundamentally a way of living collectively, involving shared and communicated experiences.
-In line with this perspective, diversity is seen as a reflection of the democratic lifestyle.
-This concept of diversity, rooted in the democratic ethos, requires that, as Amy Gutman explains, "[a]ll citizens must be educated so to have a chance to share in self-consciously shaping the structure of their society."
+This vision, as eloquently expressed by John Dewey in Democracy and Education, goes beyond perceiving democracy merely as a system of governance.
+For Dewey, democracy is fundamentally a way of living together that involves shared and communicated experiences.
+Viewed in this way, diversity is a reflection of the democratic lifestyle.
+This concept of diversity, rooted in the democratic ethos, requires, in Amy Gutman’s words, that, “[a]ll citizens must be educated so to have a chance to share in self-consciously shaping the structure of their society.”